-Read the assigned chapters below and write a critical reflection.
+Read the assigned chapters and write a critical reflection.
 Include the following in your reflection:

 - 1. A summary in your own words of the major themes or ideas presented in the chapter. - 2.
+Evaluate the main themes or ideas of the chapter.
+Evaluation includes telling about what you appreciate, and what you have questions and concerns about. - 3.
 Propose action/s that you would consider in your ministry in response to this reading.